spack/spack/lib/spack/docs/module_file_support.rst

 ``spack module loads``
 ^^^^^^^^^^^^^^^^^^^^^^

-In some cases, it is desirable to load not just a module, but also all the modules it depends on.
-This is not required for most modules because Spack builds binaries with RPATH support.
-However, not all packages use RPATH to find their dependencies: this can be true in particular for Python extensions, which are currently *not* built with RPATH.

-Scripts to load modules recursively may be made with the command:
+As well as directly loading modules, scripts to load modules may be made with the command:

 .. code-block:: console